yetanotherchris/letmein/README.md

 - `HEADER_SUBTEXT` - The text underneath the header.
 - `FOOTER_TEXT` - Text in the footer.
 The version number in the footer isn't configurable.

-You can also configure the applicaiton quite easily by forking the repository, and changing the views (`*.cshtml` files), and then running `docker build .` in the `src\Letmein.Web` folder.
+You can also configure the application quite easily by forking the repository, and changing the views (`*.cshtml` files), and then running `docker build .` in the `src\Letmein.Web` folder.

 ##### ID_TYPE clash rates